1. What is the time commitment outside of this class?

 This would not work in our context.
 Building a community of trust is integral to our work.
 There is no ‘make up’ opportunity per se.
 We do, however, send all materials to you the day you miss so you can keep up.

 8. What are your hours of operation?
-Can I come by the schoolhouse when meetings are not in session?
+Can I come by the office when meetings are not in session?

-There are a number of other meetings and activities that operate the schoolhouse space.
+There are a number of other meetings and activities that operate in our space.
 The space is shared collectively.
 It is not a “drop-in center.”
 Please call for an appointment if you’d like to speak with us about our programs.

 9. What are your payment policies?

 We require a non-refundable deposit of $50.00 for 13-week or other multi-session circles or payment in full to hold your seat in each circle.
-You can pay upon registration via PayPal or by sending a check to WWf(a)C in sufficient time to allow for confirmation at least seven days before the class begins.
+Retreat deposits are a non-refundable $100.
+You can pay upon registration via PayPal or by sending a check to WWf(a)C insufficient time to allow for confirmation at least seven days before the class begins.

 If you are registering less than 7 days prior to class start date, please email email@example.com to check on space availability.